AEM Edge Functions aem-edge-functions

 type: selectAemOrigin

-originName: edgefunction-first-function
+originName: edgefunction-my-edge-function

-- name: route-to-second-function
+- name: route-hello-world-to-edge-function

 when: { reqProperty: path, equals: "/hello-world" }